birkenkrahe/ai482/syllabus.md

 ## Student Learning Outcomes

-Students who complete DSC 482.01 "Artificial Intelligence", be able to:
+Students who complete DSC 482.01 "Artificial Intelligence", will be able to:

 -   understand the history and importance of AI for society
 -   know how to solve problems in complex environments